BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 ## Extended OpenDwarfs -- EOD

-We have performed essential curation of the OpenDwarfs benchmark suite.
+We have performed essential curation of the OpenDwarfs benchmark suite in Chapter 3.
 OpenDwarfs was the selected benchmark suite on which to apply our extensions as it:

 1) solely focused on an OpenCL implementation, which avoids the fragmentation and different optimizations between language codes common to the SHOC and Rodinia Suites,
 2) existing benchmarks had already been classified according to the Dwarf Taxonomy to justify each addition, and,
 3) this work was current with the latest use as an evaluation of OpenCL for FPGA devices [@krommydas2016opendwarfs].

-We removed hardware specific optimizations from codes that would either diminish performance, or crash the application on other devices.
-Instead, we added autotuning support to achieve a comparable performance whilst retaining the general-purpose nature which is critical to a benchmark suite.
+We removed hardware specific optimizations from codes that would either diminish performance, or crash the application on other devices, these optimizations adversely affect the general-purpose nature which is critical to a benchmark suite.
 We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate `fft` benchmark.
 All benchmarks were enhanced to allow multiple problem sizes; in Chapter 3 we reported results for four different problem sizes, selected according to the memory hierarchy of CPU systems as motivated by Marjanović's findings [@marjanovic2016hpc].
 These can now be easily adjusted for next generation accelerator systems using the methodology outlined in Section\ \ref{sec:setting_sizes}.

-Many of the benchmarks presented in the original OpenDwarfs [@krommydas2016opendwarfs] paper were rerun on current hardware.
+All of the benchmarks presented in the original OpenDwarfs [@krommydas2016opendwarfs] paper were rerun on current hardware.
 This was done for two reasons, firstly to attempt to replicate the original findings to the state-of-the-art systems and secondly to extend the usefulness of the benchmark suite.
 Re-examining the original codes on range of modern hardware showed limitations, such as the fixed problem sizes along with many platform-specific optimizations (such as local work-group size).
 In the best case, such optimizations resulted in sub-optimal performance for newer systems (many problem sizes favored the original GPUs on which they were originally run).